This accessibility statement relates only to campaigns on GOV.UK.

 We know some parts of this website are not fully accessible:

-- the video iframe does not have a title
+- the video controls do not have enough contrast

 What to do if you cannot access parts of this website